pappasam/npd/c1_intro_programming/assignments/a2_shell_challenges.md

 HINT: On the manual page look for flags dealing with case sensitivity and recursive options.

-### Python Usage

-**Follow the demonstrations in class to perform some example python computation.
-Once completed use bpython's save feature to record your command history and save it into `~/intro-programming/assignment_2/python_history.py`.**

 ### Git Submission

 If you created a new repository in the earlier step (meaning you used `git init`